alt-romes/linear-core/popl_response.md

 > “Γ, 𝑥:Δ 𝜎; Δ ⊢ 𝑥 : 𝜎”: I'm guessing that the two occurrences of Δ refer to different things.
 Clarify or repair.

-Our goal with this notation is to note that the usage environment associated with variable `x` is Δ, which consists of all unused linear variables up to that point.
-We will clarify this in our revision, potentially using a different symbol.
+Our goal with this notation is to assert that the usage environment associated with variable `x` is Δ, which consists exactly of all ambient linear variables which are tracked by context Δ. The two Δ are indeed the same.
+We will clarify this in our revision.

 > Fig 4.
 “CaseWHNF”: this rule is unparseable for me.